Nash-79/KG-MMML/kg-mmml/docs/01_METHODOLOGY.md

 # Methodology

-This chapter describes the research design, data collection, knowledge graph construction, feature engineering, model training, and evaluation procedures used to investigate the integration of knowledge graphs with machine learning for SEC financial document classification.
+This chapter details how I built the system.
+It covers the research design, data collection, and the specific engineering choices I made to integrate knowledge graphs with machine learning.

+The domain for this research is **SEC Financial Documents**—specifically the 10-K (annual) and 10-Q (quarterly) filings that every public US company must submit.
+These are not clean, academic datasets.
+They are massive, legalistic documents containing thousands of "facts" tagged with XBRL (eXtensible Business Reporting Language).
+My challenge was to extract meaning from this dense, semi-structured data without getting lost in the noise.

 ## 1. Overview and Research Design

-### 1.1 Central Research Problem
+### 1.1 The Core Problem

-This project addresses a fundamental tension in knowledge-enhanced machine learning systems: **semantic preservation versus operational performance**.
-Pure vector embeddings enable fast similarity search but lose crucial relational structure (hierarchies, directionality, cardinality).
-Pure graph queries preserve semantics but struggle with scale and open-world retrieval.
-This research investigates whether a **hybrid architecture**—combining a graph semantic spine with a vector index—can maintain both semantic fidelity and sub-millisecond query latency.
+Integrating knowledge graphs with machine learning presents a fundamental tension: **semantic preservation versus operational performance**.

+Pure vector embeddings are fast.
+They enable sub-millisecond similarity search, which is why they dominate production retrieval.
+But they are "lossy", as they flatten rich, structured relationships (hierarchies, directionality) into a single point in space.

+Pure graph queries are the opposite.
+They preserve meaning perfectly but struggle to scale.
+You cannot run a complex SPARQL query over millions of nodes in under 100ms.

+This research attempts to resolve that tension.
+I investigated a **hybrid architecture** that uses a graph as a "semantic spine" for governance and structure, while relying on a vector index for the heavy lifting of retrieval.
+The goal is to see if I can keep the speed of vectors without losing the meaning of the graph.

 ### 1.2 Multi-Modal Definition: Structured Knowledge + Text